cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ~~~
 {: .output}

-Now your `efficiency_tagandprobe` folder will have these files:
+Your `efficiency_tagandprobe` folder should have these files:

 ![Files in efficiency_tagandprobe folder](../fig/files_sideband.png)

 ## Preparing code for Run 2011

-> It will teach you localize files by terminal, but you can use some file explorer program.
+> I will teach you to manage the files on the terminal, but you can use a graphical file explorer.

-Now we need to edit some settings.
-Go localize **settings.cpp**:
+We need to edit some settings.
+Open **settings.cpp**:

 ~~~
 cd main/config